Skip to content

 Warning

-Striping must be set on a file before is written.
-For example for a file of about 10-100 GB in size, one could create an empty file and set its striping appropriately with the command:
+For example, with 16 compute nodes, one could create an empty file and set its striping appropriately with the command:

 This has to be done before running a job that will populate the file.
-Striping of a file cannot be changed once the file has been written to, aside from manually copying the existing file into a newly created (empty) file with the desired striping.
+The striping of a file cannot be changed once the file has been written to, it must be rewritten (usally using cp) to pick up any new striping settigns.

 Files inherit the striping configuration of the directory in which they are created.
-Again, the desired striping must be set on the directory before creating the files (later changes of the directory striping are not inherited).
+The desired striping must be set on the directory before creating the files and later changes of the directory striping are not inherited.
 When copying an existing striped file into a striped directory, the new copy will inherit the directory's striping configuration.
 This provides another approach to changing the striping of an existing file.

-Inheritance of striping provides a convenient way to set the striping on multiple output files at once, if all such files are written to the same output directory.
-For example, if a job will produce multiple 10-100 GB output files in a known output directory, the striping of the latter can be configured before job submission:
+Inheritance of striping provides a convenient way to set the striping on multiple output files at once.
+For example, if a job will produce multiple output files in a known output directory, the striping of the latter can be configured before job submission:

 mkdir output_directory

-To restripe an existing file you can either make a copy of it:
+To restripe an existing file you can make a copy of it:

 cp my_big_file tmp_my_big_file